Robin Morgan: Activism

 By 1962 Morgan had become active in the anti-war Left, and had also contributed articles and poetry to such Left-wing and counter-culture journals as Liberation, Rat, Win, and The National Guardian.

 In the 1960s she became increasingly involved in social-justice movements, notably the civil-rights and anti-Vietnam war.
 In early 1967, she was active in the Youth International Party (known in the media as the "Yippies"), with Abbie Hoffman and Paul Krassner.
 However, tensions over sexism within the YIP (and the New Left in general) came to a head when Morgan grew more involved in Women's Liberation and contemporary feminism.

 In 1967, Morgan became a founding member of the short-lived New York Radical Women group.
-She was the key organizer of their September 1968 inaugural protest of the Miss America pageant in Atlantic City.
-Morgan wrote the Miss America protest pamphlet No More Miss America!, and that same year cofounded Women's International Terrorist Conspiracy from Hell (W.I.T.C.H.), a radical feminist group that used public street theater (called "hexes" or "zaps") to call attention to sexism.
-Morgan designed the universal symbol of the women’s movement––the female symbol, a circle with a cross beneath, centered with a raised fist.
-The Oxford English Dictionary also credits her with first using the term "herstory" in print in her 1970 anthology Sisterhood is Powerful.
+She was the key organizer of their inaugural protest of the Miss America pageant in Atlantic City.
+She designed the feminist symbol of a raised fist within the Venus symbol for that protest of the 1969 Miss America pageant, where it was popularized.
+Morgan also wrote the Miss America protest pamphlet No More Miss America!
+In 1968 she also cofounded Women's International Terrorist Conspiracy from Hell (W.I.T.C.H.), a radical feminist group that used public street theater (called "hexes" or "zaps") to call attention to sexism.
 Concerning the feminist organization W.I.T.C.H., Morgan wrote: